 - The print requirements listed below are requirements for suppliers that ship products to North America only.
-Other regions in the world will have varying requirements. - Sample Requirements: - 25 Samples of every new design are to be shipped to GMI Packaging Library-samples shipped within 1 week of printing. - Samples should be taken from the beginning, middle, and end of run - 2 Samples from every press run are to be shipped to Schawk on a timely basis.
+Other regions in the world will have varying requirements. - Sample Requirements: - 25 Samples of every new design are to be shipped to GMI Packaging Library-samples shipped within 1 week of printing. - Samples should be taken from the beginning, middle, and end of run - 2 Samples from every press run are to be shipped to SGK on a timely basis.
 Samples can be gathered and shipped on or near the 15th of the month. - For Blue Buffalo, samples should be sent following a first run of a given graphic design: - 5 samples to Wilton Headquarters location - 95 samples to Blue Warehouse - Blue Buffalo reserves the right to request samples from repeat press runs as needed - Sample requirements for other regions will vary. - Printing Requirements: - Flexo Plates Printer must use all plates supplied by GMI's Prepress supplier.
-New flexo printers must go through a plate qualification process. - Roto Cylinders Printer must use all cylinders supplied by GMI's Prepress supplier. - Visual Match Printed results must visually match signed and GMI approved Color Target for content and color and GMI approved ink drawdowns for PMS color - Print samples and drawdowns should be evaluated under 5000K light in both printer and GMI facilities.
+New flexo printers must go through a plate qualification process. - Roto Cylinders Printer must use all cylinders supplied by GMI's Prepress supplier.

+- Visual Match Printed results must visually match signed and GMI approved Color Target for content and color and GMI approved ink drawdowns for PMS color - Print samples and drawdowns should be evaluated under 5000K light in both printer and GMI facilities. - Measurement of Color -

-- Measurement of Color - - Instrument: recommended is DE2000, D50/2° or CMC, D50/2° Ink Drawdowns: No greater than 2.0 = DE from the Pantone Digital Library Print Run: No greater than 2.0 DE from the approved ink drawdown - Registration Maximum print to cut registration deviation can be no greater than 1/16".
-Color to color registration: no 2 colors can be more than 1/64" out of register. - Dot Area Dot Gain and Density must be within +/- 10% of Suppliers Published Dot Gain and Density Target for CMYK inks. - Materials must be free of scumming or defects that alters the color or interferes with the legibility of the text and/or scanning of the barcode. - FTA FIRST guidelines to be followed for all flexographic printed packaging.
+Instrument: recommended is DE2000, D50/2° or CMC, D50/2° Ink Drawdowns: No greater than 2.0 = DE from the Pantone Digital Library Print Run: No greater than 2.0 DE from the approved ink drawdown

+- Registration Maximum print to cut registration deviation can be no greater than 1/16".
+Color to color registration: no 2 colors can be more than 1/64" out of register. - Dot Area Dot Gain and Density must be within +/- 10% of Suppliers Published Dot Gain and Density Target for CMYK inks. - Materials must be free of scumming or defects that alter the color or interfere with the legibility of the text and/or scanning of the barcode. - FTA FIRST guidelines to be followed for all flexographic printed packaging.
 Or regional equivalent standards. - Offset: Gracol 2006 specification for G7 to be used for all offset printed packaging.
 Or regional equivalent standards. - Custom profiles will need to be created/provided for other print processes (Flexo, Roto, Dry Offset) or custom offset substrates. - Printers cannot alter files.
 Graphic changes must be managed through proper GMI teams. - Blue Buffalo Graphics Production for Blue Buffalo items - GMI Brand Experience for all others - Bar Codes: QR Codes, 2D Codes, UPC, ITF-14 Printer is responsible for ensuring that bar codes are scannable at rate at GMI manufacturing facilities, co-packers, and customers.
-Printer is responsible for ensuring that all positions are challenged for numerical accuracy at sufficient intervals throughout the run. - All additives or processing aids must be free of allergens (i.e. offset spray containing wheat starch derivatives is prohibited due to allergen concerns). - Corn starch is prohibited if used in a yogurt or pet food application. - GMI Base Material Number/Art copy within a shipping unit or pallet must be the same.
-Mixing of different GMI base material numbers/art copies (also known as gang runs or combination runs) must be approved by GMI FSQ Packaging Manager.
-For regions outside the US approval must come from your GMI designated contact. - Steps to verify compliance: - The appropriate GMI team (Blue Buffalo Graphics Production or GMI Brand Experience) will review incoming samples, visually comparing to Color Target.
-Samples will be graded on a scale. - Excessive deviation from spec identified through Print Quality Review may require audit. - If warranted, there will be an establishment of a Performance Improvement Plan which may include 3rd Party Auditing for Print Quality Program (PQP) at supplier's expense.
+Printer is responsible for ensuring that all positions are challenged for numerical accuracy at sufficient intervals throughout the run.